Grayda/driver-orvibo/README.md

 Binary version
 ==============

-If you don't want to install Go and mess with cross-compilation and such, you can download a pre-compiled binary from here: http://goo.gl/vDsfdO
+If you don't want to install Go and mess with cross-compilation and such, you can download a pre-compiled binary from here: https://github.com/Grayda/sphere-orvibo/releases

 To install it:

- - Unzip it to a folder on your computer
+ - Download both package.json and sphere-orvibo to your computer
  - SSH into your Ninja Sphere and run
   - `sudo mount -o remount,rw` to remount the filesystem as read-write
   - `sudo mkdir /opt/ninjablocks/drivers/sphere-orvibo` to create the sphere-orvibo folder for the driver to live in
-  - `sudo chmod 755 sphere-orvibo` to make the folder writable
+  - `sudo chmod 775 sphere-orvibo` to make the folder writable
   - If you're on Windows, download pscp from here: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html .
 If you're on Linux, ensure `scp` is installed
   - Run this command on your computer: `scp sphere-orvibo ninja@ninjasphere.local:/opt/ninjablocks/drivers/sphere-orvibo` (replace scp with pscp if on Windows).
 This copies the binary to the correct folder
   - On your sphere, navigate to `/opt/ninjablocks/drivers/sphere-orvibo` and run `./sphere-orvibo --autostart`